JINUJOJI/WAREOPS-WAREHOUSE-MANAGEMENT-ROBOT/README.md

 # WAREOPS-WAREHOUSE-MANAGEMENT-ROBOT
 # WAREOPS: A Warehouse Management Robot

 WAREOPS is a line-following, pick-and-place warehouse management robot developed as part of an engineering project at VIT-AP University.
-The system is designed to automate item transport within a warehouse using sensors, servo-controlled lifting mechanisms, and wireless communication.
+The system is designed to automate item transport within a warehouse using sensors, fork lifting mechanisms, and wireless communication.

 ---